 It is unclear if any convictions occurred or if there was any time served in prison for the death of their daughter, but three years later, Algie B. and Lucy E. Whiting are living together in Dover according to the 1920 Census report.
 They do not have any children in 1920.

-Algie B. Whiting was born in Garland, Maine, the son of Ephraim Whiting and Francina Ann Spearin, who had five sons: Seth L. Whiting, who married Vidella (Cook) Hunt, Gladys M. Hunt's mother.
-Olie, Otrie or Otis E. Whiting, George W. Whiting, Algie B. Whiting and Fred Augustus Whiting.
+Algie B. Whiting was born in Garland, Maine, the son of Ephraim Whiting and Francina Ann Spearin, who had four sons and one daughter: Seth L. Whiting, who married Vidella (Cook) Hunt, Gladys M. Hunt's mother.
+Olie E. or Otri E. Whiting, George W. Whiting, Algie B. Whiting and Fred Augustus Whiting.

 Algie B. Whiting, age 27 was married on February 2, 1895 in Dover to Flora M. Clarke, age 31.
 They filed intentions on January 22nd.
 It is a first marriage for both and they are residents of Garland, Maine.
 They are living in Dover according to the 1904 Foxcroft Register.
 Algie B., age 43 and his wife Flora Whiting, age 46 are still in Dover in 1910.

 Flora M. Clark, born in Bradford, Maine, the daughter of William N. Clark and Susan N. Chase, who were married in Corinth, Maine on June 27, 1861.
 William Clark and Susan Chase also had a son, John Nelson Clark, born in Bradford, Maine.
 John died in Worcester, MA.

 William N. Clark was born in Skowhegan (or Corinth) and Susan Chase was born in Garland (or Bradford).
 They both died in Garland.